Learning Processes

 - Physical Health Counts: Chronic pain, inflammation, or illness can diminish a cat’s ability to learn.
 Veterinary assessment is crucial.

-- Positive Training Wins: Reward-based methods encourage better cooperation, enhance well-being, and improve learning outcomes.
+- Positive Training Wins: Reward-based methods encourage better cooperation, enhance wellbeing, and improve learning outcomes.

 - Punishment: Punishment-based training is never recommended.